Updated: January 2021

 Common modifying factors associated with rhinosinusitis

-Allergic rhinitis: Although no direct causality between RS and allergic rhinitis (AR) has been found, they often coexist.
-AR is present in 25-31% of patients with ARS and in 40-84% with CRS suggesting at least an association between the two conditions.15,16,17
+Allergic rhinitis: Although no direct causality between RS and allergic rhinitis (AR) has been established, they often coexist.
+AR is present in 25-31% of patients with ARS and 40-84% with CRS suggesting at least an association between the two conditions.37-39 The relationship between AR with individual CRS phenotypes has also been examined, but results are conflicting.40 Some evidence suggests that patients with CRSwNP have increased allergen sensitization.
+Tan and colleagues observed a higher median number of positive skin prick tests to environmental allergens in CRSwNP compared to CRSsNP, although this was not statistically significant.38

 Asthma: The association is supported by the high prevalence of CRS and recurrent ARS in asthmatics.
-84-100% of patients with severe asthma have abnormal sinus CT scans and asthma severity is directly correlated to severity of sinus disease.18,19 Studies suggest that medical and /or surgical treatment of rhinosinusitis improves asthma control therefore, asthmatics who have difficult to control disease should be assessed for rhinosinusitis.20,21
+Sinus disease was observed in 45% of patients in the Severe Asthma Research Program (SARP) cohort.41 Asthma severity and frequency of asthma exacerbations are directly correlated to the severity of sinus disease.42-44 Studies suggest that medical and/or surgical treatment of rhinosinusitis improves asthma control; therefore, asthmatics who have difficult-to-control disease should be assessed for rhinosinusitis.45, 46

-Cystic fibrosis: CRS is reported in 40-71% of patients with cystic fibrosis (CF).22,23 CF screening should be considered in patients who experience CRS at an early age and in any child with nasal polyps.
+Cystic fibrosis: The prevalence of CRS is nearly 100% in patients with cystic fibrosis (CF).48 CF screening should be considered in patients who experience CRS at an early age and in any child with nasal polyps.

-Table 2 lists some of the other diseases associated with rhinosinustis.
+Table 2 lists some of the other diseases associated with rhinosinusitis.

 Table 2.
 Diseases associated with rhinosinusitis